userTogrul/health-information-search/README.md

 # health-information-search
-Project about searching and classifying the results of the queries about healthcare or medical information
+Course Project from Web Information Retrieval course at Tsinghua University about searching and classifying the results of the queries about healthcare or medical information